 As it turned out, we underestimated the program‘s draw.
 Although alumni attending Reunion Weekend were not told of it through the official calendar of events, word got out and the room was filled beyond capacity.
 So we moved the following year to the Conference Center and, with the exception of 2013, when we met in the Hilton Inn because the Morris Inn was closed for rennovations, have been there ever since.
 We began streaming the program speakers on the Internet in 2013 and now reach hundreds of alumni with informed discussions of issues that bear importantly on the Catholic identity of Notre.

 We are pleased to report that we are back on the official program for this year’s Reunion Weekend.
 Even so, our experience has been that most people learn about our Breakfast by word of mouth.
 Therefore if you know of anyone who will be on campus for Reunion Weekend, please tell them about our event.
 And if you would like to help us further spread the word, please let us know.
 You can contact us at (888) 844-1390 or firstname.lastname@example.org.

-Please join us for a discussion with panelists Dr. Patrick Deneen, Fr.
-Wilson Miscamble, Tim Bradley (’16) and Bill Dempsey (’52) at our Annual Sycamore Trust Breakfast during Alumni Reunion Weekend.
-Dr. Patrick Deneen will speak on “Why I left Georgetown for Notre Dame and What I Found,” Fr.
-Wilson Miscamble on “The Virgin, the Dynamo, and the University of Notre Dame,” and Tim Bradley, the student recipient of Sycamore Trust’s annual student award, on his four years at the university.
+Please join us for a discussion with Professor Gerard V. Bradley, Sophia Buono (’18), and Bill Dempsey (’52) at our Annual Sycamore Trust Breakfast during Alumni Reunion Weekend.
+Professor Bradley will speak on “The Election, the Church, and Notre Dame,” and Sophie Buono, co-recipient of Sycamore Trust’s annual student award, on her experience as a student at Notre Dame.
+Bill Dempsey, the president of Sycamore Trust, will moderate.
 A question period will close the session.